are instructional modalities that facilitate students learning skills and competencies, not just content or information.

 Collaborative Assignments and Project (CAP)

-The Student Wiki Interdisciplinary Group partners English and Remedial Reading and Writing courses with a content course to create a shared student‐centered online space, allowing students to share their work with others.
+Students Working in Interdisciplinary Group (SWIG) partners English and Remedial Reading and Writing courses with a content course to create a shared student‐centered online space, allowing students to share their work with others.

 Common Intellectual Experience (CIE)